Jonathan Friedland: Other memberships and roles

-Friedland has contributed extensively to medical research and education.
-He was a member of the Medical Research Council Clinical Training and Career Development Panel from 2009 to 2013."Jonathan Friedland curriculum vitae" Additionally, he has served on various grant-giving bodies for charitable organizations, contributing to the advancement of clinical research and training.

 Research

-Friedland's research is focused on innate immune responses, and particularly the role of matrix metalloproteinases, in the immunopathology of tuberculosis and the development of host-directed therapy.
+Friedland's research is focused on innate immune responses and particularly the role of matrix metalloproteinases in the immunopathology of tuberculosis and the development of host-directed therapy.
 He also has long-standing research interests in migrant health as well as in new TB diagnostics.
-Friedland has published over 250 peer reviewed papers, invited editorials and reviews as well as 3 books.
+Friedland has published over 250 peer reviewed papers, invited editorials and reviews as well as three books.

+He was a member of the Medical Research Council Clinical Training and Career Development Panel from 2009 to 2013.

 Awards

-In 2005 his Research team won the Medical Futures Innovations Award for best overall innovation.
-In 2005, Friedland was awarded the Royal College of Physicians Weber-Parkes Prize Medal for research in tuberculosis.
+In 2005 his research team won the Medical Futures Innovations Award for best overall innovation.

+In 2005, Friedland was awarded the Royal College of Physicians' Weber-Parkes Prize Medal for research in tuberculosis.

 He was elected Fellow of the Academy of Medical Sciences in 2008 and a Fellow of the Royal College of Physicians of Ireland in 2010.
-In 2017, he was awarded an inaugural Fellowship of the European Society of Clinical Microbiology and Infectious Diseases.
+In 2017, he was awarded an inaugural Fellowship of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID).